carlosgomezperez21/VizMut-lolliplot/README.md

 - UTR regions are not yet displayed in gene structure plots — see [issue #1](../../issues/1)
 - Features (domains, motifs, PTMs) must be provided manually via CSV — automatic retrieval from UniProt planned — see [issue #2](../../issues/2)
-- DNMT3A (using in the toy data) canonical transcript may correspond to a short isoform

 ---